pgailinas/videoqa-representation-comparison/docs/03_Train_Video_Autoencoder.md

 ## Purpose

-This notebook trains a self-supervised convolutional autoencoder using the standardized training metadata prepared in Notebook 02.
+This notebook trains a self-supervised convolutional autoencoder using the standardized segment metadata prepared in Notebook 02.
 The objective is to learn compact latent video representations from NExT-QA videos without using question-answer supervision.

-The notebook constructs a reproducible development training dataset, trains the autoencoder using frame reconstruction as the self-supervised learning objective, evaluates reconstruction quality, and generates latent video representations for downstream representation-based VideoQA experiments.
+The notebook constructs a reproducible development training dataset from the training split, trains the autoencoder using frame reconstruction as the self-supervised learning objective, evaluates reconstruction quality, and applies the trained encoder to selected videos from the training, validation, and test splits.

-The trained model, latent representation artifacts, and experiment summary are consumed by Notebook 04 to prepare standardized autoencoder video representations.
+It generates standardized segment/frame-level and video-level latent representation artifacts for validation in Notebook 04 and downstream representation-based VideoQA experiments.

 ## Inputs